ulfschneider/breakdown/README.md

 ---
 ```

-> Remark: The below described configuration of fields is currently disabled due to a bug that needs some more time to be fixed in the right way.

-Optionally, you can configure some JIRA fields which would be incorporated into your breakdown.
+Optionally, you can configure to get the epic link key for stories visualized and the parent issue key for sub-tasks.

 ```
-fields: status assignee points fixversion parentkey
+fields: parentkey
 ```

-Where

-- `status` will display each issue status
-- `assignee` will display the assignee for an issue and will produce a statistic of open issues per assignee
-- `points` will display story points per issue and will display the overall progress in resolved vs. open story points
-- `fixversion` will display the fixversion per issue
-- `parentkey`will display the epic link key for stories and the parent issue key for sub-tasks

 ### Pull from JIRA